-Which motorcycle crash helmet manufacturer makes the safest helmets?
+Which motorcycle crash helmet manufacturer makes the safest helmets in 2022?

-We scoured the SHARP and Snell crash helmet testing data to find out which helmet brands are the ones you can trust – the ones that’ll give you the best protection in an accident.
-We’ve had to prioritize data from UK SHARP helmet testing labs because only they give comparative scores so we can see how well helmets perform relative to each other.
-Plus SHARP chooses which helmets to test themselves whereas Snell is commissioned by helmet makers to test and certify their helmets.
+We've scoured the SHARP and Snell crash helmet testing data to find out which helmet brands are the ones you can trust – the ones that’ll give you the best protection in an accident.
+We’ve had to prioritize data from UK SHARP helmet testing labs because they seem to do the most testing and only they give comparative scores so we can see how well helmets perform relative to each other.
+Plus SHARP independently chooses which helmets to test for themselves whereas Snell is commissioned by helmet makers to test and certify their helmets.
 But, where possible we’ve mashed in Snell data too.

 But note: SHARP uses ECE rated helmets sourced in the UK, which may differ from US DOT helmets.
-So, it’s far from perfect and some brands are excluded (read more in the methodology section at the bottom) but it’s the best insight we’ve got.
+So, it’s far from perfect and some brands are excluded (read more in the methodology section at the bottom) but it’s the best insight we feel we can give you.

-Italian helmet maker AGV rises to the top spot for 2021 from number 2.
-AGV has been making very fine helmets since 1947 and, of course, they’re known for be-lidding the hallowed head of Valentino himself – and let’s face it, he’s not going to put just any old lid on now is he?
-Actually, he might if the price is right.
-But anyway, of 6 helmets tested since 2016, three scored maximum 5 stars (Corsa R, Pista GP-R and Veloce S) and the rest were four stars, showing you really can trust an AGV.
+Italian helmet maker AGV has been making fine helmets since 1947 and, even though they're now part of the Dainese group, their protective qualities continue to shine through.
+Of 6 helmets tested since 2016, three scored maximum 5 stars (Corsa R, Pista GP-R and Veloce S) and the rest were four stars, showing you really can trust an AGV.
 Wowzers - incredible job AGV.
 You can find our AGV helmet reviews here.

-Up from number 2 last year, Arai's excellent average score has risen from 4.4/5 to 4.5/5 over the course of 2019 putting them at the top of the pile for 2021.
+Arai's excellent average score has risen to 4/5 over recent years putting them in third place for 2022.
 Of 6 helmets tested since 2016, their average score has been massively helped with both the Signet-X and Corsair-X scoring maximum 5 stars for safety while all the others scored a fantastic 4 stars.
 And if you're after a Snell certified helmet, nobody gets more of their helmets Snell approved than Arai (most recently including the Classic V and XD4).
 All of which means - now more than ever - you can trust Arai's latest generation of helmets to perform.
 Check out our latest Arai reviews here.

-At No.8 , Bell are still doing great but their three star Bell Qualifier DLX MIPS has spoiled the party a bit, meaning they've slipped down one place from last year.
-Having said that, Bell has scored a massive 4.4/5 across all 14 tested helmets over the years, which is the highest rating of any helmet brand overall.
-But because we weight recent reviews more heavily, that was enough to push Bell down the rankings a notch or two.
-Bell does get a heap of their DOT helmets Snell certified though - including the Stars, Moto-9 and SRTs so all of those are top rated for protection.
+At No.7, Bell are still doing great but their three star Bell Qualifier DLX MIPS has spoiled the party a bit.
+Having said that, Bell has scored a massive 4.27/5 across all 15 tested ECE helmets over the years, which is one of the highest ratings of any helmet brand overall.
+And, of course, Bell does get a heap of their DOT helmets Snell certified - including the Stars, Moto-9 and SRTs so all of those are top rated for protection.
 As always, you can read all our Bell helmet reviews here.

-Portuguese composite helmet specialists, Nexx, have hit our top 10 for the first time in 2021.
+Portuguese composite helmet specialists, Nexx, hit our top 10 for the first time in 2021 and have stayed there for '22.
 They don't get their helmets Snell certified unfortunately, but they've had a few of their ECE helmets tested by SHARP with their most recent XG 100R scoring a very decent 4/5 stars.
 All their other helmets score 3/5.
 Find all our Nexx helmet reviews here.